|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 If you are treating a client who suffers from insomnia or has trouble falling asleep, have you considered autogenic training?
 If not, you might consider implementing this technique, or perhaps some of the other techniques on this track.
 Perhaps you don’t currently have a sleep disorder client.
 Is a colleague currently treating a sleep disorder client?
 Could playing this track benefit him or her?

-On this track we have discussed techniques for relaxation.
+In this section, we have discussed techniques for relaxation.
 For the purposes of sleep disorders, we discussed three techniques for relaxation.
 The three techniques for relaxation that we discussed were stretching, mind games, and autogenic training.

-On the next track we will discuss taking control.
+In the next section, we will discuss taking control.
 We will examine worry time and reducing tension and coping with stress.

 Others who bought this Sleep Disorders Course